Kesh temple hymn: Composition

 The hymn finishes with an admonition repeated four times suggested to be both a warning and invocation of the divine presence in the temple.
 Such ambivalence about approaching temples has crucially influenced the development of Jewish and Christian mysticism.

 A.R.
 George suggests such hymns "can be incorporated into longer compositions, as with the eulogy to Nippur and Ekur which makes up a large portion of a well-known Hymn to Enlil and the hymn to temples in Ur that introduces a Shulgi hymn."

+The Enheduanna hymn/poem version is: